jamaluddinrumi/jamaluddinrumi/README.md

 - ⚡️ performant
 - 📱 easy to use

-✍️ projects submitted for my certification submissions
+✍️ projects i've submitted for my certification submissions

 | Preview | Repo |
 |--|--|